sooriyaarachchi/pybites.github.io-src/content/dict-ordering.md

 {'anthony': 95, 'bob': 23, 'daniel': 41, 'julian': 20, 'zack': 3}
 ~~~~

 We simply call dict on the output of *sorted()*.
 How cool is that?
-The output of is now a dict!
+The output is now a dict!

 ##Printing the Final Result